 Three tents were burned, including one a block away.
 The people in the encampment woke up in time to get out to safety.
 A block away, a man was injured on his legs and feet in the fire, Potgieter said.

-The following night, a person who appeared similar to the previous arsonist destroyed a Honey Bucket in the parking lot that the church provides for the camp, lit a fire in a fountain on church grounds and tried to ignite a metal fence.
+The following night, a person who appeared similar to the previous arsonist destroyed a Honey Bucket the church provides for public use in the parking lot, lit a fire in a fountain on church grounds and tried to ignite a metal fence.

 A St. Paul’s neighbor said four fires were set from Jan.
 4-5.
 The neighbor wrote a letter to city leaders and the media asking for help to address “the real and present danger” of arson for the camp residents, saying the residents lost everything they owned in the fires and could have lost their lives and that the second fires seemed to be set in reaction to the neighbors trying to help the residents.